-RIR Category Policy Comment AFRINIC Size Minimum /22, no maximum. - Eligibility Demonstrate 80% efficient utilization of last allocated space or an immediate need that requires more IP addresses than are available in the most recent allocation.
-Period Up to 1 year.
-APNIC Size Account holders who have not received address space from the 'final /8' [103/8 block] may request up to a maximum /22 from that block.
-Additionally, each member may join a waiting list to receive a maximum /22 from the APNIC recovered IP address pool.
-New and existing APNIC account holders are able to receive a maximum /22 from the 103/8 IPv4 address pool.
-Once they have reached that limit, they may join a waiting list for subsequent delegations, up to a Eligibility Demonstrate 80% efficient utilization of all prior allocated space. maximum /22, from the non-103/8 [recovered] Period Up to 1 year. address pool.
+RIR Category Policy Comment APNIC Size If the account holder only holds /24 IPv4, they may request for an additional /24 from the remaining APNIC IPv4 free pool. - With the implementation of abolish waiting list policy, subsequent allocations from the Recovered pool are no longer available in APNIC region.
+Eligibility Demonstrate their verified usage rate, provide documented network plans and comply with APNIC policies with respect to relevant past delegations.
 ARIN Size /24. - Eligibility Demonstrate efficient utilization of all allocations, in aggregate, to at least 80% and at least 50% of every allocation in order to receive additional space.
 Period 24 months.
 LACNIC Size The policy for determining the size of additional allocations is based on the efficient utilization of space within a time frame of 12 months. - Eligibility Demonstrate 80% efficient utilization of all prior allocated space.
 The applicant must already have at least one IPv6 block assigned by LACNIC or, if not, must simultaneously request an initial IPv6 block in accordance with the corresponding applicable policy.
 If an applicant has already been assigned an IPv6 block, they shall submit to LACNIC a brief document describing their progress in the implementation of IPv6.
+Period 12 months.
+RIPE NCC Size 0 - Since the IPv4 Pool run out on 25 Eligibility Subsequent IPv4 allocations are no longer available in the RIPE NCC service region.
+November 2019, only members who have Period - never requested an IPv4 allocation are eligible for a /24 IPv4 allocation.